icon-project/icon2-docker/README.md

 ```

-The subdirectories(data, config, icon, logs … ) are created by docker engine, but config directory needs to importing your keystore file.
+The directories(data, config, icon, logs …) are created by docker engine, but config directory needs to importing your keystore file.

 ```
 .